Please note

 Application for permission to conduct a maritime survey

-Here you can read about how to apply for permission to carry out a hydrographic survey.
+Here you can find information on how to apply for authorisation to conduct a hydrographic survey.

-It is not necessary to apply for permission relating to activities within harbours as this responsibility remains with the individual harbour authority.
-The Danish Geodata Agency also does not require an application for control surveys of harbour areas where the surveyed channel extends beyond the harbour.
-If a harbour authority requires that the survey data is included in navigational charts and publications, an application for permission to conduct a maritime survey and the data must be submitted to the Danish Geodata Agency for inspection and quality assurance.
-The subsequent release of the data depends on the Danish Geodata Agency’s release plan.
+It is not necessary to apply for permission to survey harbours, as this falls within the area of responsibility of the individual harbour.
+The Danish Geodata Agency also does not require a hydrographic survey permit when harbours carry out control surveys of the fairway leading into the harbour, even if the fairway extends beyond the harbour’s area.
+If the harbour wishes the survey to be included in the nautical chart, the data must be submitted to the Danish Geodata Agency for verification and quality assurance.
+The timing of publication depends on the Danish Geodata Agency’s publication schedule.

-Permission from the Danish Geodata Agency does not include authorisation for geotechnical bottom investigations.
-For permission to conduct a geotechnical bottom investigation please Contact the Danish Energy Agency.
+A permit issued by the Danish Geodata Agency does not cover geotechnical bottom investigations.
+For such activities, the Danish Energy Agency must be contacted.

 A number of conditions must be met before, during and after survey work.